stormreaever/derevon-setting/src/book/gnoll-attack.md

 ### Features

-__Pack Tactics.__ The hyena has advantage on an attack roll against a creature if at least one of the hyena’s allies is within 5 feet of the creature and the ally isn’t  incapacitated.
+__Pack Tactics.__ The hyena has advantage on an attack roll against a creature if at least one of the hyena&rsquo;s allies is within 5 feet of the creature and the ally isn&rsquo;t  incapacitated.

 ### Actions